 Hyperopic: This is when the apex of the eyes can see close up but have complications seeing far away.

 Mixed: This happens when the apex of one eye is myopic and the other is hyperopic.

-No matter which of these you have, glasses, contacts, or refractive surgery (LASIK) will easily correct it.
+No matter which of these you have, glasses, corrective lenses like toric lenses, contact lenses, or refractive surgery (LASIK) will easily correct it.

 8. Worsening Vision

-If your astigmatism isn’t corrected with surgery, you will notice your vision getting blurrier with time.
+If astigmatism symptoms aren’t corrected with surgery, you will notice your vision getting blurrier with time.
 But it’s important to know that this doesn’t affect your overall eye health.

 9. Depth Perception